-- The applicant shall submit a 1-2 page proposal by email to nrmgadmin@NRMG.org with “Small Grant Proposal” in the subject line.
+- The applicant shall submit a 1-2 page proposal by email [address visible at bottom of this page to logged-in members] with “Small Grant Proposal” in the subject line.
 The proposals will be due by April 1 each year; applicants will be notified of their application status by April 30.

 - Proposals must not exceed four double-spaced pages or 2 single-spaced pages with 1 inch margins and Times New Roman 12 point font or equivalent, and should include:

 - Contact information, including email, phone number, and physical address

 - NSS Number if applicable

 - Project description (objectives, methods, dates, plan to publish final Trip Report at NRMG.org and in other publications)

 - How the project benefits cave research, conservation, or education

 - A budget showing approximate expenses to which the small grant would be allocated, indicating a total amount requested (preferred in a table format)

 - Time frame for start and completion of project